arencambre/SolrCloud-Helpers/README.md

 This automates setting up SolrCloud clusters on Windows.
 It helps with developer and production instances.

+## What this does not do

+* **Use SSL.** Due to some special requirements at my workplace, I have temporarily commented out all functionality that implements SSL.
+I may add it back at some point.
+* **Set up initial collections.** While there is code in here that used to do that, it appears to have been designed for a prior release of Solr.
+It does not play nicely with Solr 8.8.2.
+For now, I am using Sitecore's **solr-init** container to create initial collections.

 ## Using the scripts

 General procedure: